hebbarlabs/SwiftFormat/Rules.md

 ## redundantRawValues

-Removes raw string values from enum cases when they match the case name.
+Removes raw string values from enum cases when they match the case name, and removes raw numeric index values when they match the case index.

 <details>
 <summary>Examples</summary>